We read and hear so much about the importance of having goals in life, but do we really need a goal?

 Actually, even people with no goals, who live a simple life, have goals.
 This might seem strange, but it is not.

 A goal is not always something that you plan, write down, and work intentionally on achieving it.

-Almost everyone have very simple ones such as:
+Most people have very simple goals, such as:

 - Arriving to work on time

 - Buying a pair of trousers, a shirt or a purse

 - Go for a walk a few times a week

 - Eat a certain kind of a cake at a certain bakery

 - Having love in his or her life

 - Having enough money to pay the bills